Children received empty capsules after Iowa pharmacist removed the drugs, feds say - NewsBreak

 15 killed in Russia cafe blaze after flare gun discharged

-MOSCOW — (AP) — A fire in a cafe in the Russian city of Kostroma killed 15 people and injured five others on Saturday, local authorities said.
-The blaze erupted in the early hours after someone apparently used a flare gun during a dispute, authorities said.
-Rescuers were...
+Russian authorities say a fire in a cafe in the Russian city of Kostroma killed 15 people and injured five others

 Florida bans gender treatments for minors